 GenAI value doesn’t show up at launch.
-It scales when teams trust the experience, use it consistently, and change how work gets done.
-That takes the trust, enablement, workflow reinforcement, and leadership follow-through to turn new capability into measurable business impact.
+This accelerator surfaces whether trust, enablement, workflow reinforcement, and leadership follow-through can turn new capability into sustained use and measurable impact.

 Mind the Gap!